gustavoguichard/make-service/README.md

 ```

 # Acknowledgements
-This library is part of a code I've been carrying around for a while, using it in many projects.
+This library is part of a code I've been carrying around for a while through many projects.

-It all started out of ideas and experiences I had when I worked heavily in a react data-layer library called [croods](https://github.com/seasonedcc/croods) which was originally created by [Daniel Weinmann](https://github.com/danielweinmann).
+- [croods](https://github.com/seasonedcc/croods) by [@danielweinmann](https://github.com/danielweinmann) - a react data-layer library from pre-ReactQuery/pre-SWR era - gave me ideas and experiences dealing with APIs after spending a lot of time in that codebase.
-After getting some experience with [zod](https://zod.dev/) I approached the problem with a very different mindset and was very happy with the result.
+- [zod](https://zod.dev/) by [@colinhacks](https://github.com/colinhacks) changed my mindset about how to deal with external data.
-Then [Matt Pocock](https://github.com/mattpocock) launched [zod-fetch](https://github.com/mattpocock/zod-fetch) which had similar ideas and I decided to extract my code and make it available for everyone to use.
+- [zod-fetch](https://github.com/mattpocock/zod-fetch) by [@mattpocock](https://github.com/mattpocock) for the inspiration, when I realized I a similar solution that could be extracted and be available for everyone to use.

 I really appreciate your feedback and contributions.
 If you have any questions, feel free to open an issue or contact me on [Twitter](https://twitter.com/gugaguichard).